blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 ![image](./attachments/img36.png)

-Open the dev tools and go at the `Storage` panel under the `Cookies` tab.
+Open the dev tools and go to the `Storage` panel under the `Cookies` tab.

 ![image](./attachments/img37.png)